yinongzhou/yinongzhou.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: people
-description: members of the lab or group
+description: Members of Yinong Zhou's Research Group
 nav: true
 nav_order: 4

 profiles:
   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/
-  - align: right
+  - align: left
     image: prof_pic.jpg
     content: about_einstein.md
     image_circular: false # crops the image to make it circular